MARTIN ACOSTA & CHIARA GRECO

 Abroad, they have worked with artistic director Adriano Mauriello in "Revelacion Tango" (2017, Teatro Sistina in Roma and Teatro Duse of Bologna, among others), and have performed at the Waldorf Hotel in London, as well as in numerous other events in the UK.

-They regularly travel to Buenos Aires where they continue studying and training as stage dancers, taking part in numerous classes with distinguished Maestros, in particular Nora Robles and Pedro Calveyra in 2015, and Alejandra Gutty in 2016.
+They regularly travel to Buenos Aires where they continue studying and training as stage dancers, taking part in numerous classes with distinguished Maestros, in particular Nora Robles and Pedro Calveyra in 2015, and Alejandra Gutty in 2016 and 2018.

 In Vienna, they are the Managing and Creative Directors of the Tango Atelier, where they work as Trainers and Instructors of Tango Salon, the social art-form of Tango.